 Rocket City is notorious for short greenway segments that don’t connect to anything.
 There are grand plans for complete streets, greenway networks, and bike routes that crisscross all of Madison County.
 Some might say you need a local to show you around.
 Don’t worry.
 We have you covered.
 I have ridden every ride in this guide, and they’re all just outside our door.
 Now, a biking trail might be a combination of a greenway, bike route, and neighborhood road, but we’ll get you out, riding, and having fun.
 This guide is primarily for road riding, but don’t worry, if we have a Huntsville mountain biking guide too.

 Huntsville Bike Trail Map

-Below is my map to bike trails in Huntsville.
-I added parking in the recommended parking areas as well as dropping pins at significant waypoints along the route.
+Below is my map to cycling routes in Huntsville.
+I added trail head and parking lot markers as well as dropping pins at significant waypoints along the route.
 The trails are segmented and color-coded to match corresponding sections of this article.

 If you don’t see the map below be sure to refresh browser 😉

 Pro-Tip – Don’t have a bike or looking for a little peddle-assist?
 Our friends at Rocket City Electric Bike Rentals have you covered!

 Big Springs Park Greenway / Twickenham Tour (6.8 miles / 415′ gain)

 Without a doubt, Big Springs is the heart of Huntsville.
 It’s the largest natural spring in Alabama, pumping out nearly 20-million gallons a day.
 It’s the reason John Hunt settled here, the reason the Alabama constitution was signed here, and the reason you’ll find Alabama’s oldest bank and Masonic Lodge in Rocket City.
 If you’re visiting Huntsville, be sure to take a 1-mile lap around Big Springs Park, whether you’re walking or renting a bike from the Blue Bikes bike share.
 Every visitor should come through downtown at least once on their trip.